NedasJan/Marketplace-Web-Application/README.md

 # Marketplace-Web-App
 A web application that lets users list and view items for sale.

-* This is a final project of the CS50x Course
+* This is a final project of the CS50x Course.

 How to run (Mac OS):